iSPIRT/depa-training/README.md

 ## Build your own Scenarios

-A guide to build your own scenarios is coming soon.
-Stay tuned!
+A guide to build your own scenarios is available [here](./build-your-own-scenario/README.md).
+Follow the steps to build and run your own unique scenario!

 Currently, DEPA for Training supports the following training frameworks, libraries and file formats (more will be included soon):